 Sukishi offers the perfect introduction to Bangkok Korean Barbecues.
-Easy to find mall locations and top notch marinade, meats and sauces.
-What I love most about Sukishi is its mix with Japanese cuisine and added bonuses of Yakiniku, sushi and other Japanese treats.
+Easy-to-find mall locations and top-notch marinade, meats and sauces.
+What I love most about Sukishi is its mix of Japanese cuisine and added bonuses of Yakiniku, sushi and other Japanese treats.
 Throw in a pot of Sake or Korean Soju and we have a party.
 No all-you-can-eat buffets at Sukishi with marinated meat sets starting around 300 Baht.

 Doo Rae Korean Barbecue (Best)

 In the centre of Sukhumvit is a complex better known as Korea Town (Sukhumvit Plaza) a gem for authentic Korean food.
-The stand out food here is at Doo Rae Korean Barbecue possibly Bangkok’s best Korean Barbecue Restaurant.
+The stand-out food here is at Doo Rae Korean Barbecue possibly Bangkok’s best Korean Barbecue Restaurant.
 Amazing bulgogi and always an exciting range of banchan.
-Doo Rae is great for the lazy as staff do the flipping and chopping for you (if you prefer).
+Doo Rae is great for the lazy as well as the staff do the flipping and chopping for you (if you prefer).